-While the FlexBOSS21 is a hybrid inverter that is capable of functioning on its own, EG4® GridBOSS allows for more flexibility and functionality.
+While the FlexBOSS21 is a hybrid inverter that is capable of functioning on its own, pairing it with the EG4® GridBOSS allows for more flexibility and functionality.

-Function Description AC Coupling Allows the user to pair the FlexBOSS21 and GridBOSS with an existing solar system.
+FUNCTION DESCRIPTION AC Coupling Allows the user to pair the FlexBOSS21 and GridBOSS with an existing solar system.
 Smart Loads Smart loads control devices that are powered on or off according to time of use and battery state of charge.
-Generator Functions Allows the user the option of a backup generator for when the grid is down, and PV is insufficient to power loads.
+Generator Functions Allows the user the option of a backup generator for when the grid is down and PV is insufficient to power loads.